It Comes at Night (2017)

 The small cast is comprised of six principle characters and a dog.
 Joel Edgerton commands the screen with his subtle but bound-to-implode work as Paul, a former history teacher turned extremely cautious survivalist.
 With the film eventually seen through the eyes of Travis, Kelvin Harrison Jr. (2016's "The Birth of a Nation") is a discovery, navigating some tricky waters for a teenager, from grieving over the loss of his grandfather to feeling fearful and paranoid about the others being welcomed into their cabin to experiencing the start of his own sexual awakening, as he listens to the new couple from an attic crawlspace.
 As wives Sarah and Kim, Carmen Ejogo and Riley Keough (2016's "American Honey") may receive short shrift by comparison, but they sell every emotional moment.
 An intense but understated Christopher Abbott (2015’s “James White”) keeps the viewer and Paul guessing as to Will’s actual motivations — is he just protecting his own or does he actually mean harm on Paul and his family?

 Constantly tantalizing until the anticlimactic final shot that chills and abandons all hope, the film still might have benefited from more character exploration to deepen the intended gut-punch impact and tragic sense of bereavement.
 Nevertheless, writer-director Trey Edward Shults pulls off such an eerily plausible concept, free of overexplaining the context of the story, and takes it to unsettling, uncompromising, if somewhat inevitable, degrees.
-Misrepresented by its marketing campaign as a bump-in-the-night horror film with a mystery at its core and bound to be divisive between critics and casual moviegoers, “It Comes at Night” won’t have mainstream audiences screaming out of the theater, but it could underwhelm them.
+Misrepresented by its marketing campaign as a bump-in-the-night horror film with a mystery at its core and bound to be divisive between critics and casual moviegoers, “It Comes at Night” won’t have mainstream audiences screaming out of the theater, but it could underwhelm viewers who desire a bigger payoff.
 It will, however, reward those on one side of the fence with patience and an appreciation for ambiguity.
 The last glimmer of hope that Shults leaves us with at the end of his sophomore effort is that this new and exciting filmmaker is just getting started.